New York Police and Firefighter Compensation Law

 Examples of scenarios in which firefighters and police officers can file a lawsuit include:

-• Slip, trip, and fall accidents — If a firefighter slips and falls in a firehouse because of a leaky pipe, the City of New York is responsible.
+- Slip, trip, and fall accidents — If a firefighter slips and falls in a firehouse because of a leaky pipe, the City of New York is responsible.
 If a hidden hazard causes a police officer to fall, the tenant or landlord who failed to do something about the hazard is liable.

 To fully understand your rights after an injury and to see if your injuries qualify for a lawsuit, you should consult an experienced personal injury lawyer at Hach & Rose, LLP.
-We help firefighter and police officers after they sustain a wide range of injuries while on duty, including severe burns, gunshot wounds, smoke inhalation, traumatic brain injuries, and spinal cord injuries.
+We help firefighters and police officers after they sustain a wide range of injuries while on duty, including severe burns, gunshot wounds, smoke inhalation, traumatic brain injuries, and spinal cord injuries.

 Statute of Limitations

 In New York, you must file a lawsuit against a municipality within 90 days of the incident.
-The statute of limitations for claims against a government agency may be different from claims against a private party.
+The statute of limitations for claims against a government agency may differ from claims against a private party.
 Determining the applicable statute of limitations for your claim requires the advice of a knowledgeable New York personal injury lawyer.

-At Hach & Rose, LLP, we will determine the deadline for filing your claim and will act quickly to preserve the applicable statute of limitations.
+At Hach & Rose, LLP, we will determine the deadline for filing your claim and act quickly to preserve the applicable statute of limitations.
 Our skilled and compassionate work injury attorneys are ready to thoroughly assess the facts of your case, including collecting and analyzing evidence and pursuing the proper legal action to protect your rights.
-We have the knowledge, skills, and recourses needed to achieve the best possible outcome for your firefighter or police injury case.
+We have the knowledge, skills, and recourses to achieve the best possible outcome for your firefighter or police injury case.

 Contact Us